-Terry Anderson is president of PERC and the John and Jean De Nault Senior Fellow at the Hoover Institution, Stanford University.
+Terry Anderson is the William A. Dunn Distinguished Senior Fellow and former President of PERC as well as the John and Jean De Nault Senior Fellow at the Hoover Institution, Stanford University.
 He believes that market approaches can be both economically sound and environmentally sensitive.
 His research helped launch the idea of free market environmentalism and has prompted public debate over the proper role of government in managing natural resources.
 He is the co-chair of Hoover's Property Rights, Freedom, and Prosperity Task Force.

 Anderson is the author or editor of thirty-seven books.
 Among these, Free Market Environmentalism, co-authored with Donald Leal, received the 1992 Sir Antony Fisher International Memorial Award.
 A revised edition was published in 2001.

 Terry and Donald Leal’s forthcoming book, Free Market Environmentalism – The Next Generation, will be published in 2014.
 His most recent publication is Tapping Water Markets (RFF Press, 2012).
 Other books include Greener Than Thou: Are You Really an Environmentalist?
 (Hoover Institution Press, 2008) and Property Rights: A Practical Guide to Freedom and Prosperity (Hoover Institution Press, 2003), both co-authored with Laura Huggins.
 His book, with Peter J. Hill, The Not So Wild, Wild West: Property Rights on the Frontier (Stanford University Press), was awarded the 2005 Sir Antony Fisher International Memorial Award.